nuxt/image/docs/content/3.providers/cloudimage.md

 - Type: **String**
 - Default: `https://{token}.cloudimg.io/{apiVersion}`

-Replaces the dynamically built URL
+Replaces the dynamically built URL.
+Useful when you prefer not to provide a `token` or need a custom CDN hostname.

 ```ts [nuxt.config.ts]
 export default defineNuxtConfig({